MoVehrs/RGSS3/README.md

 You are free to use these scripts in any commercial or non-commercial RPG Maker VX Ace project.

 **Credit Expectations:**
-While the MIT license does not strictly mandate visible credits in your game, crediting **MoVehrs** in your game's credit roll or accompanying text file is highly appreciated.
+While the MIT license does not strictly mandate visible credits in your game, crediting **Hammy** in your game's credit roll or accompanying text file is highly appreciated.

 ## Contribution and Notes